-Can you imagine yourself sitting out in the open in the evening enjoying a cup of coffee or your favourite beverage while the cool breeze swept through your face?!
-Yes, you can enjoy yourself out in the open in a porch within your premises itself!
+Can you imagine yourself sitting out in the open in the evening enjoying a cup of coffee or your favorite beverage while the cool breeze swept through your face?!
+Yes, you can enjoy yourself out in the open on a porch within your premises itself!

 Whether you should opt-out for a porch or not for your home you can decide after going through this post.
 Here detailed information is shared and you can go through it to gather a preliminary idea about it.

 Read More: 18+ Features to Consider when Building a New Home

 You cannot plan for a porch without knowing how many types are there.
 There are different types of porches are prevalent in the market.
 Some of them are discussed below:

 Open Porches are actually open- they do not have an enclosure on any side.
 On the base, it has a deck or slab made out of concrete or wood.
 However, on the top, it may be supported by a roof.

 As the sidewalls are absent in this type of porch, it is more like an outdoor area.
 The roofing material is supported over the columns.
 Here you can enjoy the breeze and bask in the natural atmosphere.

 In a hot climate, the temperature inside this shed is lowered by about 10-15 degrees as compared to the outside atmosphere.
 How nice would it be to have a nice outing with your friends?

 But, privacy is compromised on this porch because of its openness.